AST012 - Newly diagnosed asthma with tests

 • Related Articles

-The information contained within this article is from version 49 of the Business Rules for Quality and Outcomes Framework (QOF).
+This indicator was retired in the contract year 2025/26 and replaced by AST012.
 The codes referenced in this article are taken from the NHS Technology Reference Update Distribution (TRUD).
-Not all of ...
+Not all of these may be present or selectable in all clinical ...

 • AST007 - Asthma annual review